 We live in discouraging times.
 The economy is in deep recession.
 Republicans won major midterm election victories.
-North Korea is acting crazy.
-Iran may develop a nuclear bomb.

 Fortunately, not everything is bad news.
 In the world of HIV prevention and care, this has been a season of hope and breakthrough that deserves greater attention.
 Today’s New England Journal of Medicine includes an important paper, “Preexposure Chemoprophylaxis for HIV Prevention in Men Who Have Sex with Men.”
 I can’t provide all the details here.
 You should read the accompanying New York Times story and then actually read the study, which was conducted with admirable craftsmanship and ingenuity.

 This large NIH and Gates-funded study was conducted in six countries by the iPrEx Study Team.
 They randomly assigned 2,499 HIV-negative men or transgender women to either a standard-care control group (who received safer-sex counseling and other standard services) or to a treatment group which received the same services but also received oral anti-retroviral drugs.
 The bottom line: Members of the treatment group experienced a 44 percent reduction in the rate of HIV infection.
 Moreover, the protective effect appears to have been much larger among people who faithfully took the medications.
 Only 3 out of 34 HIV-infected subjects had detectable levels of anti-retrovirals in their blood streams.

 (Why would study subjects fail to take potentially life-saving medications?
 Some people are deterred by side-effects such as nausea and headache.
 And the life circumstances of individuals at highest HIV risk are not always conducive to reliable medicine-taking.
 As the Time’s Donald McNeil shrewdly notes, some study subjects stop taking their medications because they rightly or wrongly determine that they were given placebo.)